-I am an International Security Program Postdoctoral Fellow at the Harvard Kennedy School’s Belfer Center for Science and International Affairs.
-I received my Ph.D. in International Development from the University of Edinburgh in 2024.
+I am an Associate Fellow at the University of Cambridge’s Centre for the Future of Intelligence.
+Previously, I was an International Security Program Postdoctoral Fellow at the Harvard Kennedy School’s Belfer Center for Science and International Affairs.

-My latest research investigates risks from terrorist groups leveraging emerging technologies.
-I examine AI misuse risks by documenting how non-state armed actors engage with and adopt AI capabilities, including their adoption pathways and current use cases.
+My latest research investigates risks from terrorist groups leveraging AI.
+I examine AI misuse risks by documenting how non-state armed actors engage with AI capabilities, including their adoption pathways and current use cases.
 I also assess the bioterrorism risks these groups pose through interdisciplinary collaborations, with implications for AI governance and biosecurity policy.

 My research has received the 2025 Kenneth Boulding Award from the Peace Studies Section of the International Studies Association, the 2024 Hayward R. Alker Award by the American Political Science Association's Interpretivist Methodologies and Methods Related Group, and financial support from the UK Economic and Social Research Council, the University of Edinburgh, Harvard University, the Thomas and Ulla Kolbeck Foundation, and Open Philanthropy.